-The ZSB's individual departments are responsible for the major- or concentration-specific requirements for curricula falling under their jurisdiction.
+The ZSB's individual departments are responsible for the concentration-specific requirements for curricula falling under their jurisdiction.
 But each MBA curriculum follows the same general outline.
-Earning an MBA requires the completion of a minimum of 45 non-Foundation units.
-Every MBA student must meet the Foundation and Integration requirements and must complete the requirements for at least one major of at least 24 units, in addition to a number of electives sufficient to ensure that she has completed at least 45 non-Foundation units.
+Earning an MBA requires the completion of a minimum of 48 non-Foundation units.
+Every MBA student must meet the Foundation and Integration requirements.
+A student may either complete a 16-unit concentration or earn the MBA without any concentration while completing 16 units of elective coursework.

-Foundation (0-32 units)
+Foundation (0-16 units)